The University of Akron Guidelines: Voluntary Reduction in Work Schedule (VRWS) For Contract Professionals & Staff

 No stipends or reclassifications will be approved because of work reductions.
 Departments should not approve overtime pay for nonexempt staff to compensate for voluntary reduced work hours.

-The employee completes the voluntary reduction in work schedule (VRWS) agreement and submits it to his/her supervisor, copy to Talent Development & Human Resources.
+The employee completes the voluntary reduction in work schedule (VRWS) agreement and submits it to his/her supervisor, copy to Human Resources.

 The supervisor reviews the plan, makes a recommendation for approval or disapproval and forwards the agreement to the appropriate dean or vice president.

-Talent Development & Human Resources reviews the agreement for eligibility and accuracy and prepares a Personnel Action Form if applicable.
-Hourly employees will note Leave Without Pay on the time when submitted.
+Human Resources reviews the agreement for eligibility and accuracy and prepares a Personnel Action Form if applicable.
+Hourly employees will note Voluntary Reduced Work Schedule on the time when submitted.

 If the request to participate in the Voluntary Reduction Program is denied, an employee has the right to request a written statement of the reason for denial.
 Such written statement must be provided within five working days of the request by the supervisor or vice president/dean who disapproved the agreement application.